RIOT-OS/RIOT/boards/remote/README.md

   * VID 0x0451
   * PID 0x16C8

-On Linux and OS X this is straightforward, on windows you need to install the following driver:
+On Linux and OS X this is straightforward, on linux you need to install the following driver:

 <https://github.com/alignan/lufa/blob/remote-zongle/LUFA/CodeTemplates/WindowsINF/LUFA%20CDC-ACM.inf>